Phan Khắc Sửu: Second Republic of Vietnam (1967-1975)

 In 1966, he returned to political activities, was once again elected a member of the National Assembly, and was elected Chairman of the National Assembly.
 In 1967, Sửu became a candidate for president in the 1967 South Vietnamese presidential election.
 He finished third with 513,374 votes (10.8%).
 The joint venture of two generals Nguyễn Văn Thiệu - Nguyễn Cao Kỳ, prevailed winning 1,649,561 of the votes (34.8%).
 The National Assembly of the Republic of Vietnam met and voted, with 58 votes in favor and 42 votes against certifying the election.
 After this incident, Sửu resigned in protest of the military junta gaining the presidency that had a democratic name but could not reverse the situation.
 Fed up, he withdrew from politics.

 In 1968, he, together with several dignitaries such as Nguyễn Thành Vinh and Trần Sinh Cát Bình founded the Vietnamese New People Movement.

 Death

-He died on 24 May 1970 in Saigon.
-His funeral was held as a state funeral according to the rites of being a former Chief of State of the Republic of Vietnam, with President Thiệu and his cabinet in attendance to honor and present a posthumous award known as the "Bảo Quốc Huân Chương" to the late Sửu.
+Sửu died on 24 May 1970 in Saigon.
+He was given a state funeral and posthumously honored with the National Order of Vietnam.